University of Edinburgh: Edinburgh - Direct Enrollment & Exchange

 At The University of Edinburgh, I had the opportunity to challenge myself both with unfamiliar subjects such as Cognitive Science with an Introduction to Computer Programming, and with the exposure to a different educational environment and teaching style whilst taking courses in my field of study, such as Accountancy and Soc... - Wellesley College View Entire Review

-Completely!
-I learned how to be alone in a new country and figure things out for myself.
-I experienced a new - Wellesley College View Entire Review
+I learned about a new culture and a lot of history - Middlebury College View Entire Review

 I learned that it is hard to put yourself out there and make new friends after feeling settled into Junior year of college.
 Tea and biscuits are good -- they're good for making friends and good for taking a break.
 I learned more about myself, and I got to hear so many people's stories.
 It was worthwhile for sure! - The University of Texas at Austin View Entire Review